nimbus2009/Newtons-Cradle/README.md

 # Newtons-Cradle

 A very nice example of the domino effect.
-The famus *Newton's cradle* created using-
+The famous *Newton's cradle* created using-

 - JavaScript
 - P5.js